Britain's FTSE recoils as Rolls Royce rocked by profit warning

 * Investors switch out of Rolls and into rival BAE

-LONDON, Nov 12 A slump in the shares of engine maker Rolls-Royce weighed down Britain's top equity index on Thursday, while supermarket operator Sainsbury fell further after posting lower profits a day earlier.
+LONDON, Nov 12 A slump in the shares of engine maker Rolls-Royce pushed down Britain's top equity index on Thursday, while supermarket operator Sainsbury extended losses after posting lower profits a day earlier.

+The blue-chip FTSE 100 index dipped 0.1 percent to 6,293.48 points in early session trading - underperforming steadier European markets which were propped up by new signs of monetary support from the European Central Bank.

-Rolls-Royce fell 22.3 percent to 521 pence after issuing its fourth profit warning in just over a year and saying it might cut its dividend due to sharply weaker demand for spares and services for existing aero-engines, showing the scale of the challenge facing its new chief executive.
+Rolls-Royce fell 17.6 percent to 549 pence after it issued its fourth profit warning in just over a year and said it may cut its dividend due to sharply weaker demand for spares and services for existing aero-engines, showing the scale of the challenge facing its new chief executive.

-The company's woes pushed investors towards its rival BAE Systems, whose shares were up 4.2 percent.
+The company's woes also pushed investors towards its rival BAE Systems, whose shares were up 4.2 percent.

-BAE warned on Thursday it would see no growth in earnings in 2015 after reducing the rate of production of Typhoon aircraft and saying it would cuts jobs in Britain and Australia, but its update was nevertheless seen as better than that of Rolls-Royce.
+BAE warned on Thursday it would see no growth in earnings in 2015 after it reduced the rate of production of Typhoon aircraft and said it would cuts jobs in Britain and Australia, but its update was nevertheless seen as better than that of Rolls-Royce.

 "It looks like a lot of the income funds have been piling out of Rolls Royce," he said.